open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

       }
     }

 ##### Figure 22.
 Use Case #2.
-Asking and assistant if they are willing and able to support a specific task.
+Asking an assistant if they are willing and able to support a specific task.

 Figure 22 shows the same bot as Figure 21 being asked if it supports a specific task.
 The extra _context_ and private _utterance_ events are used to communicate the specific task that is being requested.
 It is this which distinguishes use case #1 from use case #2.